peterasplund/2D-game-engine/readme.md

 TODO:

-- Improve Makefile
+- Render debug rectangles relative to the camera
+- Build macro to map class property to imgui controls (in a seperate tab).
+This will speed up debugging player controls.
+- Render bitmap fonts
-- Event system
+- Dialogue system
+- Migrate from Tiled to LDtk
 - Map manager with transition
-- Read Tiled documentation to come up with a standard way to handle levels
+- Decided to use grid-based or free movement in overworld

 deps:
 - SDL2-2.0.10